dara-nn/Furhat-Child-Psychiatry-Simulation/README.md

 - **Hardware/Software:** Furhat robot or the local FurhatOS simulator
 - **API Keys:**
-  - [Google Gemini API Key](https://aistudio.google.com/app/apikey) for LLM generation/classification
+  - <a href="https://aistudio.google.com/app/apikey">Google Gemini API Key</a> for LLM generation/classification
-  - [ElevenLabs API Key](https://elevenlabs.io/) for high-quality TTS voices
+  - <a href="https://elevenlabs.io/">ElevenLabs API Key</a> for high-quality TTS voices
 - **Environment:**
   - JDK 15 (set `org.gradle.java.home` in your `gradle.properties`)
-  - Python 3.x for running the test suite

 ## ⚙️ Setup and Installation